32 Books You Need to Read This Summer

 A Particular Kind of Black Man, Tope Folarin (August 6)

-In A Particular Kind of Black Man, debut novelist Tope Falerin introduces readers to Tunde Akinola and his Nigeria-born parents in small-town Utah as they navigate an uncomfortable assimilation to American life.
-Falerin wrote in the announcement for the book that he had produced a work that captures his own feelings about identity: “How slippery it can be; how it defines us and, at times, confines us as well.”
+In A Particular Kind of Black Man, debut novelist Tope Folarin introduces readers to Tunde Akinola and his Nigeria-born parents in small-town Utah as they navigate an uncomfortable assimilation to American life.
+Folarin wrote in the announcement for the book that he had produced a work that captures his own feelings about identity: “How slippery it can be; how it defines us and, at times, confines us as well.”

 Trick Mirror: Reflections on Self-Delusion, Jia Tolentino (August 6)